openshift/enhancements/enhancements/machine-api/control-plane-set.md

 A new CRD `ControlPlaneSet` will be introduced into OpenShift and a respective `control-plane-set-operator` will be introduced as a new second level operator within OpenShift to perform the operations described in this proposal.

-The new CRD will define the specification for creating Machines for the Control Plane.
+The new CRD will define the specification for managing (creating, adopting, updating) Machines for the Control Plane.
 The operator will be responsible for ensuring the desired number of Control Plane Machines are present within the cluster as well as providing update mechanisms akin to those seen in a StatefulSets and Deployments to allow rollouts of updated configuration to the Control Plane Machines.

 ### User Stories